School At a Glance: 2013-14

 Grades served: JK-12

-- The class of 2012 received nearly $4.5 million in scholarship offers based on academic merit, athletic abilities, or special talents.
+- Nearly two-thirds of the class of 2013 received a record-breaking $7.4 million in scholarship offers based on academic merit, athletic abilities, or special talents.

 Employees: 319 faculty and staff

 Faculty: 193 full-time faculty, 54 percent with advanced degrees.
 Average faculty tenure of 18 years, 10 at CCDS.

 There are more than 600 computers and tablets in curricular use school wide in classrooms, teaching labs, and on mobile carts.
 Faculty members have laptops furnished by the school.
 Students and faculty are able to connect to the school's network wirelessly from anywhere on campus.
 Personal computers and tablets are supported when used on campus.